85K Writing Challenge

 A: During the 90-Day Write cycle, writers report their word counts twice per week, every Monday and Friday, in the Forum dedicated to word count reporting.
 Report using the “Monday Word Count Reports” and the “Friday Word Count Reports” entries in the Forum.
 Under each of these entries, you will find a calendar date under which to report.

 Q: What if I don’t write anything that week?

 A: Even if your word count is zero words written, you still need to check-in on Mondays and Fridays, so you stay connected, and stay accountable.
 Being accountable in this way functions like having a personal trainer or a workout buddy at the gym – but for writing.
 If you reach a Monday or a Friday and you have not written since the last word count report, simply report “zero words written” and then focus on increasing your productivity before the next twice-weekly check-in.

 Q: What if I need daily word count check-ins to stay disciplined?

-A: An optional daily check-in location has been established in the Write Forum titled “Daily Word Count Reports.”
+A: You will find an optional daily check-in in the Forum titled “Daily Word Count Reports.”
 Daily word count reports are optional.
 Monday and Friday Word Count Reports are required.

 Q: Why is the 90-Day Write scheduled January through March?
 Why not some other time of year?
 A: The spirit of the New Year strengthens the resolve to write.
 It’s also winter in the Northern Hemisphere, a good time to “hunker down” and focus on large projects.
 Also, there are no major holidays in the first quarter of the calendar year to compete with writing time.